utexas-bwi/concert_scheduling/concert_scheduler_requests/README.rst

 interfaces for managing scheduler requests within the `Robotics in Concert`_ framework.

-*There is initially only an experimental Python module.*
-*A similar C++ interface will be provided following that proof of concept.*

 Because different systems require scheduling policies, the ROCON design allows for multiple scheduler implementations.
 This package supplies a common infrastructure for various schedulers to use.